bigdataprocessor/bigdataprocessor1/README.md

 The inspection and manipulation of TB sized image data as produced by light-sheet and electron microscopy poses a challenge, because loading the whole data set from disc into RAM is very time consuming or may not even be possible.
 Is is thus necessary to employ lazy-loading strategies that, e.g., only load the currently visible fraction of the data set into RAM (see e.g., Ref BigDataViewer).

-The Big Data Processor (BDC) enables fast lazy-loading of Tiff and Hdf5 based image data employing ImageJ’s VirtualStack class (LINK), where only the currently displayed image plane is loaded into RAM.
+BigDataProcessor1 enables fast lazy-loading of Tiff and Hdf5 based image data employing ImageJ’s VirtualStack class (LINK), where only the currently displayed image plane is loaded into RAM.
 Using this technology, TB sized data sets can be readily opened and interactively browsed.
 The data is presented in ImageJ's Hyperstack Viewer, which is well known to many life scientists.
 All ImageJ measurement tools, such as line profile or regions of interest based measurements are available.
 In fact, essentially all of ImageJ's functionality is available, however one has to pay attention, because some operations will attempt to copy the data into RAM, which, of course, will fail is the data are too big.

 In addition to viewing big image data, the BDC supports cropping and saving of big image data including binning and bit-depth conversion.
 This functionality is useful, because raw microscopy data is often not in an ideal state for image analysis.
 For example, only part of the acquired data may be of actual interest, either because larger fields of view have been acquired to compensate for unpredictable sample motion, or scientifically interesting phenomena have only occurred in specific parts of the imaged sample.
 Moreover, pixel density and bit-depth can be unnecessarily high, e.g., because camera based microscope systems with fixed pixel size and bit-depth have been used.
 Or the raw data file-format might simply not be compatible with the analysis software.